 Past Team Members and Associates

 Emma Furman joined the Robert Penn Warren Center for the Humanities in 2016 and worked with the Fort Negley Descendants Project until 2018.
 Emma received a B.A. at Sarah Lawrence College in New York and both a Master of Library and Information Science and a Master of Fine Arts in Poetry at the University of Alabama in Tuscaloosa.
 Emma is currently an Enrollment Advisor at Northwestern University School of Professional Studies in Evanston, IL.

-Kristina Lee is a second-year graduate student in the Department of Anthropology, and the 2017-2018 HASTAC Scholar at the Robert Penn Warren Center for the Humanities.
+Kristina Lee was a graduate student in the Department of Anthropology, and the 2017-2018 HASTAC Scholar at the Robert Penn Warren Center for the Humanities.
 She worked with the Descendants Project from 2016-2018.
 Originally from Pomona, California, Kristina earned her BA in Anthropology at Brown University in Rhode Island.
 Lee is a former Mellon Mays Undergraduate Fellow and Co-President of the Graduate Student of Color Collective (GSOCC) at Vanderbilt.
 She is presently in a school teacher in Davidson County.

 Kelsey Norris worked with the Descendants Project from September 2016 to June 2018.
 Norris was a 2017-2018 Research Fellow at the Robert Penn Warren Center for the Humanities, a graduate of the MFA program at Vanderbilt University, and originally from Madison, Alabama.
 She has conducted community writing.
 She is the former editor in chief of the Nashville Review and worked as an editorial intern at the Oxford American.
 Her article, “What the Land Holds,” which reflects on her time working with the FNDP can be found here: https://www.oxfordamerican.org/item/1555-what-the-land-holds.
 Norris presently works for NPR in Washington DC.